 On Linux, we currently suggest using BleachBit, an open-source secure deletion tool for Linux and Windows.
 It’s much more sophisticated than the built-in “shred.”
 BleachBit can be used to quickly and easily target individual files for secure deletion, or to implement periodic secure deletion policies.
 It is also possible to write custom file deletion instructions.
 You can find further information in the documentation.

-Installing BleachBit Anchor link
+Installing BleachBit anchor link

-Installing with Ubuntu Software
+Installing with Ubuntu Software anchor link